josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🪬_violence_against_jews_yom_kippur_fixation.md

   SS orders to assemble Kyiv’s Jews were issued on Yom Kippur.
 Over 33,000 were murdered at Babi Yar — one of the largest mass shootings of the Holocaust.

 - **Warsaw Ghetto, 1942 (Sept 21)**
   Yom Kippur marked the **final day** of the Great Deportation to Treblinka.
-Tens of thousands were denied the chance to fast, pray, or be inscribed in the Book of Life.
+Tens of thousands were denied the chance to fast, pray, or be inscribed in the Book of Life (*in the conventional sense of religious tradition*).

 - **Clandestine observance**
   Despite prohibitions, Jews whispered prayers in barracks, smuggled siddurim, and fasted in starvation.
 In Parschnitz camp (1944), Livia Koralek preached a Yom Kippur sermon to fellow prisoners.
 In Lodz, a clandestine YK service was photographed in 1941.